Complex projective structures with Schottky holonomy: A characterization of good structures by grafting

 As an immediate corollary of Proposition \ref{grafting}, we obtain: \begin{proposition} Let $C$ be a good projective structure on a holed sphere $F$.
-Then $C$ can be obtained by grafting a basic structure associated with $C$ along a multiarc (each arc of which connects different boundary components of $F$). \end{proposition}
+Then $C$ can be obtained by grafting an embedded structure associated with $C$ along a multiarc (each arc of which connects different boundary components of $F$). \end{proposition}